crosswalk-project/crosswalk-website/documentation/Getting_Started/15-Tizen_target_setup.md

 <li>Start the Tizen SDK Install Manager:
   <ul>
-    <li>On Windows, from a cmd shell (you'll need a different path if you didn't install it to a `tizen-sdk` directory inside your home directory):
+    <li>On Windows, from a cmd shell:

     ```
     > %HOMEPATH%\tizen-sdk\install-manager\inst-manager.exe
     ```

+    You will need to adjust the path if you installed the Tizen SDK outside your home directory.
     </li>

     <li>On Linux, from a bash shell, run the Tizen `.bin` file you originally downloaded, e.g.: